DATUMBRIGHT/DATUMBRIGHT/README.md

 - 👋 Hi, I’m @DATUMBRIGHT

-- 🌱 Currently pursuing an MSc in Data Science at the University of New Haven,
+- 🌱 MSc in Data Science at the University of New Haven,

 -  📫  with a focus on Machine Learning, Deep Learning, and Data Engineering.
 Expertise in Python programming and statistical modeling, with